yaojian95/PhD/daily_notes.md

 - -print("Multiprocessing took {0:.2f} mins".format(1.232))

 # 0809 (meeting)

-- shrink the prior of A0 close to the real value
+- shrink the prior of A0 close to the real value according the 'real value' in simulation
 - nicer plots
-- fgbuster to get beta_s for Q and U ( rather than P)
+- [ ] fgbuster to get beta_s for Q and U ( rather than P)
 - errors of the likelihood analysis
 - different noise realizations

+# 0812
+Emcee: the **number of chains** really matter!

+# 0813

+ - [ ] error of emcee -- not symmetric? increasing chains didn't help
+ - [x] dynesty has nicer results, find out why it will stuck on some pixels.  prior for high SNR pixels should be narrow- close to the 'real' value.

+# 0814 still trying dynesty -- better results
+- P1/P3 = array([3.4501884, 3.4501884, 3.4501884, ..., 3.4501886, 3.4501884,
+       3.4501884], dtype=float32), power law indeed.

+# 0815
+ checking further for dynesty
+ - mean, cov = dyfunc.mean_and_cov(samples, weights)
+ - weighted mean?
+ - [ ] use the SNR at 2.3GHz to be the limit of high and low SNR (working in power law)
+- **negative values** of A0 result in error of dynesty.
+	•[0-500] for low SNR

+	•SPASS only and both

+	    P_nu0.min() =  215, 111
+	    P_nu0  – 100， P_nu0+100 for high SNR

+	•CBASS only

+	    P_nu0.min()  =  62
+	    P_nu0 – 50， P_nu0+150 for high SNR

+## 0816 combine different noise realizations
+make good plots
+## 0817
+- make good plots
+ - [ ] fgbuster error for 50 realizations
+## 0818-0819
+fgbuster - how it works -- different patches(pixels) are independent
+- [x] SNR different for different nosie realizations?
+## 0820 Fgbuster code

+##  0821 Faraday rotation
+## 0822 use SPASS data to get RM
+ - [ ] the order of downgrade, smooth, and mask
+ From vnote 20190310
+nside downgrade: smooth first, then downgrade mask and beam : boost the power spectrum at small scales

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM3MTI5MTkwLC0xOTU2NjI5ODk4XX0=
+eyJoaXN0b3J5IjpbLTU1MjYxMTQ2LC0xOTU2NjI5ODk4XX0=
 -->